isaacvando/cookrender/README.md

 ![Demo](demo.gif)

+To turn on inline quantities place `"cookrender.enableInlineQuanitites": true` in your user settings.json file.

 Check out [cooklang.org](https://cooklang.org) for more information.

 Cook Render supports the recipe and shopping list specifications but each file may only contain one of the two.